db47h/decimal/README.md

 - A math sub-package that will provide at least the functions required by IEEE-754
 - A context sub-package
+- Some performance improvement ideas:
+    - try a non-normalized mantissa.
+    - in add, there are some cycles to shave off by combining the shift and add for simple cases.

 The decimal API is frozen, that is, any additional features will be added in sub-packages.